rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 1. (+2) [ESLint](https://eslint.org/) must be installed to developer dependencies.
 2. (+2) ESLint configuration file is added to the project and used. _(both [`flat`](https://eslint.org/docs/latest/use/configure/configuration-files) and [`legacy`](https://eslint.org/docs/latest/use/configure/configuration-files-deprecated) config formats are allowed.)_
-3. (+8) ESLint configuration file must include the `noInlineConfig` and `reportUnusedDisableDirectives` options enabled.
+3. (+8) ESLint configuration file must have the `noInlineConfig` and `reportUnusedDisableDirectives` options enabled.
-4. (+8) ESLint configuration file must include all of the following rules included:
+4. (+8) ESLint configuration file must contain all of the following rules:

    ```json
    {